vipulnaik/working-drafts/eaf/my-donation-budget-and-fallback-donation-allocation.md

 for instance, in 2022 the fund has already allocated a little over
 $10 million.

-Moreover, since it funges with GiveWell's funds, that raise tens of millions of dollars a year.
+Moreover, it funges with GiveWell's funds, that raise tens of millions of dollars a year.
 The purpose of the Global Health and Development Fund is to allocate money to high-risk, speculative things in global health and development first, and then allocate the remaining money to GiveWell top charities.
 But it looks like the 95%+ of the 2022 allocation so far has been to GiveWell top charities.
 The situation was a bit different in 2021, but overall it looks like, at least based on the most recent information, the fund doesn't have a consistent and compelling stream of opportunities different from GiveWell top charities.

 Overall, I think GiveWell top charities present a moderately compelling case, but this cuts both ways: the case is compelling to a